mrhkyn/dockerized-openstack-elk-monitoring/README.md

 ![alt text](images/network_traffic.png?raw=true "tenant based netflow")

+P.S.
+While exporting traffic via softflowd, we might need to use v1.0 rather than 0.9 because the tool does not capable of exporting vlan traffic to logstash properly.
+This is important especiallay for exporting the netflow obtained for internal traffic such a from br-eth interface.

 ## Multi-container for an application - docker-compose.yaml
 The volumes and network were seperated because make any change on the configuration files can be easy without modifying the compose files and adding/removing another container can be applied properly by adding just another ip address.